 The man that Tim O'Brien considers to be his "life hero."
 Berdahl takes O'Brien in after O'Brien attempts to dodge the draft and head for Canada.
-O'Brien stays with Berdahl for a week at The… (read full character analysis)
+O'Brien stays with Berdahl for a week at The… read analysis of Elroy Berdahl

 The love interest of Lieutenant Jimmy Cross.
 They went on a single date in college.
 She sent him letters in the war and a pebble for good luck.
-After Vietnam, they see each other… (read full character analysis)
+After Vietnam, they see each other… read analysis of Martha

 Awarded seven medals in the war.
 He returns from Vietnam tortured with guilt about the death of Kiowa and feels responsible.
-He hides this guilt under the regret that he didn't win the Silver Star… (read full character analysis)
+He hides this guilt under the regret that he didn't win the Silver Star… read analysis of Norman Bowker

 The author and frequent protagonist of The Things They Carried.
 The collection serves as an account of his and his squad mates experiences as a soldier before, during, and after the Vietnam War.